bitcoin-core/bitcoincore.org/_posts/en/pages/sponsorship/2016-04-04-sponsorship.md

 _**To discuss the possibilities, please email sponsorship<span style="display:none"></span>@bitcoincore.org**_

+Additionally please see the [FAQ](/en/about/sponsorship/faq/) for more details.

 Example general projects:

 - Internships for new developers to help with code, review and testing